VetalRacer/home-server/docs/services.md

 This service runs a speedtest check every hour and graphs the results.
 The back-end is written in Laravel and the front-end uses React.
 It uses Ookla's Speedtest cli to get the data and uses Chart.js to plot the results.

 You can read more about configured [here](https://github.com/henrywhitaker3/Speedtest-Tracker) or [here](https://hub.docker.com/r/henrywhitaker3/speedtest-tracker)

+# Overseerr
+This is a request management and media discovery tool built to work with your existing Plex ecosystem.

+You can read more about configured [here](https://hub.docker.com/r/linuxserver/overseerr)

+# Sonarr
+This is a PVR for usenet and bittorrent users.
+It can monitor multiple RSS feeds for new episodes of your favorite shows and will grab, sort and rename them.
+It can also be configured to automatically upgrade the quality of files already downloaded when a better quality format becomes available.

+You can read more about configured [here](https://hub.docker.com/r/linuxserver/overseerr)

+# Radarr
+A fork of Sonarr to work with movies à la Couchpotato.

+You can read more about configured [here](https://hub.docker.com/r/linuxserver/radarr)

+# Jackett
+Jackett works as a proxy server: it translates queries from apps (Sonarr, SickRage, CouchPotato, Mylar, etc) into tracker-site-specific http queries, parses the html response, then sends results back to the requesting software.
+This allows for getting recent uploads (like RSS) and performing searches.
+Jackett is a single repository of maintained indexer scraping & translation logic - removing the burden from other apps.

+You can read more about configured [here](https://hub.docker.com/r/linuxserver/jackett)

+# TVHeadend
+Tvheadend works as a proxy server: is a TV streaming server and recorder for Linux, FreeBSD and Android supporting DVB-S, DVB-S2, DVB-C, DVB-T, ATSC, ISDB-T, IPTV, SAT>IP and HDHomeRun as input sources.
+Tvheadend offers the HTTP (VLC, MPlayer), HTSP (Kodi, Movian) and SAT>IP streaming.
+Multiple EPG sources are supported (over-the-air DVB and ATSC including OpenTV DVB extensions, XMLTV, PyXML).

+You can read more about configured [here](https://hub.docker.com/r/linuxserver/tvheadend)

+# MeTube
+Web GUI for youtube-dl (using the yt-dlp fork) with playlist support.
+Allows you to download videos from YouTube and dozens of other sites (https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

+You can read more about configured [here](https://hub.docker.com/r/alexta69/metube)